scalar-labs/scalar-kubernetes/docs/StepbyStepManualDeploymentGuideScalarDLOnAzure.md

 ## Prerequisites

-You can skip the following steps If the user has an [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) or [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) role in Azure.
+You can skip the following steps If the user has an [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) or [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role in Azure.
-You can use the following steps to create and assign a custom role to the user.
-User should have `Privileged Role Administrator` or `Global Administrator` to do the following
+You can use the following steps to create and assign a custom role to the user who creates the resources.
+User who do the following steps should have `Privileged Role Administrator` or `Global Administrator`.

 * Select [Subscriptions](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) from Azure portal
 * Select **Subscription name**